AshutoshThings/RetroChat/README.md

 # RetroChat - Terminal Based Chat Application

-RetroChat is a terminal-based real-time chat application built using C++.
-It allows multiple clients to communicate through a central server without the need for port forwarding or complex setups.
+RetroChat is a terminal-based real-time chat application built using C. It allows multiple clients to communicate through a central server without the need for port forwarding or complex setups.

 > Think of it like old-school LAN chat but over the internet!